1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/41ssxrhLwCL._SL500_.jpg)

-Although the book was super dull at the beginning I'm glad I kept listening as the second half was definitely worth it!
+Although the book was super dull at the beginning, I'm glad I kept listening as the second half was definitely worth it!

 </section>